Areca nut: Southeast Asia

 In Thailand, the consumption of areca nut has declined gradually in the last decades.
 The younger generation rarely chews the substance, especially in the cities.
 Most of the present-day consumption is confined to older generations, mostly people above 50.
 Even so, small trays of betel leaves and sliced tender areca nut are sold in markets and used as offerings in Buddhist shrines.

 In the northern Philippines, particularly the Cordillera Administrative Region, betel nut chewing remains prominent to the point that restrictions and fines have been established in urban areas such as Baguio City in the Benguet province.
 These restrictions were made under the idea that momma or moma (betel nut) chewing and spitting are improper during public transportation drivers' work hours and are considered stains to the city roads and sidewalks.
 Despite these restrictions, betel nut thrives across the Cordilleran market.
 An example of its commerciality can be observed in Ifugao, one of the provinces of the Philippine Cordilleras, where betel nuts are high-demand products sourced from the province's different cities and municipalities.

-In Bahasa Indonesia, the betel nut is known as makan pinang, while in the Papua Province of Indonesia, it is known simply as pinang.
+In Indonesian, the act of chewing betel nut is known as makan pinang, while in the Papua Province of Indonesia, it is known simply as pinang.
 The Pinang scissor was developed specifically for cutting it.